linode/docs/docs/guides/development/python/python-string-format-method/index.md

 10    2
 {{</ output >}}

-It’s possible achieve more sophisticated formatting using the modulo operator.
-For example, you can format a floating point value to have a specific number of digits after the decimal point.
+It’s possible to achieve more sophisticated formatting using the modulo operator.
+For example, you can format a floating-point value to have a specific number of digits after the decimal point.
 You can also add a dollar sign to monetary values.
 The following code shows both methods.

     print("%07.2f" %my_val_1)
     print("$%1.2f" %my_val_1)